kongaskristjan/fire-hpp/README.md

 * Clone repo: `git clone https://github.com/kongaskristjan/fire-hpp`
 * Create build and change directory: `cd fire-hpp && mkdir build && cd build`
 * Configure/build: `cmake .. && cmake --build .` (or substitute latter command with appropriate build system invocation, eg. `make -j8` or `ninja`)
+* If errors are encountered, disable pedantic warnings and treating warnings as errors with `cmake -D DISABLE_PEDANTIC= ..` (though you are encouraged to open an issue) (you likely need to clear the build directory).
 * Run: `./examples/basic --help` or `./examples/basic -x=3 -y=5`

 ## T. Tutorial